GeoKrom/NTUA-Master-Diploma-Thesis-Optimal-Distributed-Control-of-Heterogeneous-Multi-Agent-Systems/README.md

-# Optimal Distributed Control of Heterogeneous Multi-Agent Systems with Non - Differentiable Cost Functions and Switching Graph Topology.
+# Optimal Distributed Control of Heterogeneous Multi-Agent Systems with Non - Differentiable Cost Functions and Switching Graph Topology

 Master of Science in  Automation Systems - Field of Automatic Control Systems and Robotics.